2021 Livestock Division Rules

 10. Pigs must stay penned during Lamb & Goat shows, and no clipping will be allowed during these shows.

-11. Pigs must be castrated by date posted here.
+11. Pigs must be castrated by date this date.

-12. All market swine must be ear notched at validation when validated.
+12. All market swine must be ear notched by validation.

 2. Steers must weigh a minimum of 600 pounds at validation.

 4. All steers must be haltered at validation and halter broke at show.

 5. Steers must be sheared to 1/4 inch before the official cattle weigh-in/check-in day from 3pm to 5pm on Wednesday of the fair.

 6. See schedule of events for show times.

 7. Steers must gain 2 pounds per day from validation until the official weigh-in-day.
 This will be a 144 day feeding period (288 pounds minimum gain).
 Late entries will still be required to meet the 288 pounds of gain by weigh in.